 There are several reasons why your husband could be experiencing headaches after waking from anesthesia.
 Some causation factors will result in only mild, temporary headache symptoms and should pass rather quickly.
-For example, if your husband has a headache upon waking, it could easily be a side effect of one of the medications that was used during the procedure.
-Anesthesia is often concocted of several different potent medications and if there are expected side effects, they should have been discussed prior to the procedure.
-However, it is always a good idea to bring up the fact that your husband has a headache with the medical staff for reassurance.
+For example, if your husband has a headache upon waking, it could easily be a side effect of one of the medications that were used during the procedure.
+Anesthesia is often concocted of several different potent medications, and if there are expected side effects, they should have been discussed before the procedure.
+Headaches can also be experienced after spinal anesthesia.
+It is always a good idea to bring up the fact that your husband has a headache with the medical staff for reassurance.

-If the headache symptoms do not wear off along with the anesthesia, there could be something more pressing taking place with your loved one.
-Specifically, hypoxia and or anoxic oxygen depletion.
-Hypoxia occurs when there is not enough oxygen in the blood to supply the vital organs of the body, and in mild situations, headaches can be one of the more obvious symptoms.
-If not tended to quickly, this can sometimes lead to anoxic oxygen depletion, or complete loss of oxygen supply, which can lead to brain damage and be life threatening.
+If the headache symptoms do not wear off along with the anesthesia, there could be something more pressing taking place with your loved one — specifically, hypoxia and or anoxic oxygen depletion.
+Hypoxia occurs when there is not enough oxygen in the blood to supply the vital organs of the body.
+In mild situations, headaches can be one of the more apparent symptoms.
+If not tended to quickly, this can sometimes lead to anoxic oxygen depletion, or complete loss of oxygen supply, which can lead to brain damage and be life-threatening.
 Hypoxia can be relative to serious conditions and diseases, but can also be a resulting complication of the medications used during anesthesia.
-If the headache your husband is experiencing is persistent, or accompanied by confusion, rapid breathing, or discoloration, it is crucial to call 911 or for immediate help right away.
+If the headache your husband is experiencing is persistent or accompanied by confusion, rapid breathing, or discoloration, it is crucial to call 911 or for immediate help right away.